slowernews/wisdom-tldr/README.md

 Missions are for people who DO.
 Mission statements are for people who DON’T.

-lei dos 50%, so qd os lucros sao maiores q os prejuizos é q uma coisa é feita e vence-se a procrastination -->
+lei dos 50%, so qd os lucros sao maiores q os prejuizos é q uma coisa é feita e vence-se a procrastination

+1. Just Jump in and Figure it Out.
+“It can’t be that hard” ~Chris Voss Don’t overthink it.
+Don’t waste time analyzing it.
+-->

 > *'Stop making resolutions and start making something.'*